 On one side, there are brands like Gucci and this season’s Gucci look-alike Coach 1941 who are going all out on maximalism; there are plenty of designers still keeping things clean and minimal.

 Celebrating all things feminine and beautiful, sheer and semi-transparent fabrics like gossamer-light georgettes, organza and chiffons are reigning strong.
 Eckhaus Latta showcased a collection that was almost completely see-through; Jill Stuart went for prairie girl florals in pioneer dresses and Marc Jacobs took the sporty bend with plastic-blend jackets.

 Hemlines of both dresses and skirts may be dropping lower and lower this season but shorts are staying in their pin code.
-However, the silhouette is becoming supremely ‘work-appropriate’ by pairing this young favourite with suit jackets and formal blazers.
+However, the silhouette is becoming supremely ‘work-appropriate’ by pairing this young favorite with suit jackets and formal blazers.

 Although daytime sequins might have petered out this season, there is enough summer twinkle still in place.
 Seen at Tom Ford’s popularly proclaimed ‘fabulous’ collection in almost everything from suit sets to hot pants, silk satins are very much luxurious shine of choice.
-Helmut Lang created structured bra tops and deconstructed skirts in the fabric, while Marchesa kept things commercial and pretty with ruffled gowns and off shoulder dresses.
+Helmut Lang created structured bra tops and deconstructed skirts in the fabric, while Marchesa kept things commercial and pretty with ruffled gowns and off-shoulder dresses.

-A perfect simile for fashion month inspirations, fabric manipulation basics like twisting, knotting and over-pulling are the season’s favourite draping trend.
-The classic trend of tying your shirt around the waist was the go-to nineties waist clincher and designers like Jason Wu, Alexander Wang and Jeremy Scott are making it more of a garment detail this season where there is no need for an extra layer because the knots come attached with the skirt or dress already.
+A perfect simile for fashion month inspirations, fabric manipulation basics like twisting, knotting and over-pulling are the season’s favorite draping trend.
+The classic trend of tying your shirt around the waist was the go-to nineties waist clincher and designers like Jason Wu, Alexander Wang, and Jeremy Scott are making it more of a garment detail this season where there is no need for an extra layer because the knots come attached with the skirt or dress already.